packit/research/task-worklow-refactor/README.md

 (have project, config, job config, package config and specific data in separate attributes , not everthing in original event object)

+### How the transition could be done in smaller steps
+ - implement the helper functions
+    - serializing and deserializing common data (configs)
+    - serializing event-specific data
+ - change the code in handlers without using Event class, so that the project and configs are separate attributes as well as event-specific info is deserialized into attributes
+ - when the changed handler code works, implement the division of 1 task into more tasks (described above - create functions for processing each task)

 ## Workflow 2
  - get webhook payload or message from message bus
  - add aditional info which can make determining the event type easier